To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 COPPOLA: That's a good example because it's not done in the movie the way it's done in the book.

-COPPOLA: Well, there's a famous movie producer who is proud of his stable of beautiful stallions and priceless - a horse could cost a half a million dollars or more in the '40s.
-And they've asked the - him to cooperate with their request to give the singer the role.
+COPPOLA: Well, there is a famous movie producer who is proud of his stable of beautiful stallions and priceless - a horse could cost half a million dollars or more in the '40s.
+And they've asked him to cooperate with their request to give the singer the role.
 And what happens famously is that the producer wakes up, and he sees a shadow in the - I'll describe it the way it is in the book.
-He sees a shadow, and he opens his eyes and he looks and he sees the severed head of his beloved and prized stallion that has been decapitated.
+He sees a shadow, and he opens his eyes and he looks, and he sees the severed head of his beloved and prized stallion that has been decapitated.

-GROSS: In your notebook, you keep a list of pitfalls of things that you're afraid to fall into.
+GROSS: In your notebook, you keep a list of pitfalls, of things that you were afraid to fall into.

 COPPOLA: Indeed.